bardoui/termeh/docs/COM.md

 **is-circular** This class make img tag circular.

-**Sizing** Mui use registered font size for image sizing.
+**Sizing** termeh use registered font size for image sizing.
 You can override registered font sizes to change this behavior.

 ```html
 <img src="..." alt="..." class="is-huge" />